cyberbotics/webots-doc/reference/proto-definition.md

 IS statements shall refer to fields defined in the PROTO declaration.
 Multiple IS statements for the same field in the PROTO interface declaration is valid.

-An interface field that is not linked to an internal PROTO field with an IS will produce a warning when parsed.
+An interface field that is not linked to an internal PROTO field with an IS may produce a warning when parsed.
 This warning can be suppressed when declaring an interface field by using the `unconnectedField` keyword instead of `field` in the declaration.
 This is useful when the value of an interface field is used to 'store'